KKDZ: Desi 1250

-On August 13, 2014, Disney put KKDZ and twenty-two other Radio Disney stations up for sale, in order to focus more on digital distribution of the Radio Disney network.
+On August 13, 2014, Disney put KKDZ and 22 other Radio Disney stations up for sale, in order to focus more on digital distribution of the network.
 In May 2015, a deal to sell the station to Universal Media Access (owners of KLOK in San Francisco) for $500,000 was announced.

-On September 17, 2015, the sale of KKDZ was consummated, at which point it officially dropped its Radio Disney affiliation and switched to a South Asian format (featuring Hindi, Punjabi and English language programming), branded as "Desi 1250."
-It ended 22 years of pre-teen and young teen oriented programming on the station, dating back to the KidStar days.
+On September 17, 2015, the sale of KKDZ was consummated, at which point it officially dropped its Radio Disney affiliation and switched to a South Asian format featuring Hindi, Punjabi and English language programming.
+It was branded "Desi 1250".
+That ended 22 years of pre-teen and young teen oriented programming on the station, dating back to the KidStar days.

+Radio Punjabi

-On October 16, 2017, Sukhdev Singh Dhillon's New Media Broadcasting, through licensee Akal Broadcasting Corporation, purchased KKDZ from Universal Media Access for $500,000.
+On October 16, 2017, Sukhdev Singh Dhillon's New Media Broadcasting, through licensee Akal Broadcasting Corporation, purchased KKDZ from Universal Media Access.
+The price tag was $500,000.
 The station's license was transferred to sister corporation Akal Media KKDZ, Inc. effective August 27, 2019 as part of a corporate restructuring.

+The station became part of the Radio Punjabi chain, continuing to air South Asian programming, focusing on talk, news and Bollywood music.

+In October 2024, the Community of license was changed to Kent, as part of transmitter site relocation.